Sacramento, California: Cuisine

 In 2012, Sacramento started the marketing campaign as "America's Farm-to-Fork Capital" due to Sacramento's many restaurants that source their food from the numerous surrounding farms.
 The city has an annual Farm-to-Fork festival that showcases various grocers, restaurants, and growers in the industry.
 In 2012, one of the city's farm-to-fork restaurants The Kitchen was nominated for Outstanding Restaurant by the James Beard Foundation.
 Sacramento is home to well-known cookbook authors, Biba Caggiano of Biba's Restaurant and Mai Pham of Lemongrass and Star Ginger.

 Sacramento is also known for its alcoholic beverage culture, with keystone events that include Cal Expo's Grape and Gourmet, Sacramento Beer Week, and Sacramento Cocktail Week.
 Its growing beer scene is evident, with over 60 microbreweries in the region as of 2017.
-Some local brews include Track 7 Brewing Company, Big Stump Brew Co, Oak Park Brewing Co., and Sactown Union Brewery.
 Numerous beer festivals around the region highlight both local and visitor beers.
 In addition to festivals in Elk Grove, Davis, Roseville, Placerville, and Woodland, Sacramento hosts the annual California Beer Craft Summit, an exposition dedicated to the art of brewing.
 The summit also hosts the largest beer festival on the West Coast, featuring over 160 breweries in downtown Sacramento.

-Sacramento's contemporary culture is reflected in its coffee.
+Sacramento's contemporary culture is also reflected in its coffee.
 An "underrated coffee city", Sacramento has above-average marks for local coffee.
-The city has numerous community roasters and coffee shops.
-Examples include Temple Coffee, Insight Coffee Roasters, Old Soul Co., Chocolate Fish Roasters, Naked Lounge, Pachamama Coffee Cooperative, and Identity Coffees.
-In addition to local brands, the region offers other chains such as Starbucks, Peet's Coffee & Tea, and Philz Coffee.